Aegon III Targaryen

 Aegon always dressed in black.
 He was pale, lean and never smiled, because of the grief he carried from seeing his mother devoured by his uncle's dragon.
 He wore a short beard but no mustache.
 His crown was a slender gold band.
 Not much more is known of his character, although he does seem to have successfully kept the kingdom reunited following the divisions of the civil war.

-In 129AL, at the behest of their half-brother Jacaerys Velaryon, Aegon and his younger brother Viserys were sent to Essos while their mother Rhaenyra secured the Iron Throne.
+In 129AC, at the behest of their half-brother Jacaerys Velaryon, Aegon and his younger brother Viserys were sent to Essos while their mother Rhaenyra secured the Iron Throne.
 During the journey their ship, the Gay Abandon, was captured by ships of the Kingdom of the Three Daughters.
-Aegon escaped by flying for the first time on his dragon, Stormcloud, but Viserys was captured by Sharako Lohar.
-The experience was so frightening Aegon returned to Dragonstone pale, shaking, and having lost control of his bladder.
-Aegon never flew again, as Stormcloud died after reaching Dragonstone.
+Aegon escaped by flying on his dragon Stormcloud for the first time, but Viserys was captured by Sharako Lohar.
+Aegon had to cling to Stormcloud's neck to reach Dragonstone, where he shared the news of what had befallen the fleet.
+The experience of his flight was so frightening that Aegon returned to Dragonstone pale, shaking, and having lost control of his bladder.
+Aegon never flew again, as Stormcloud died after reaching Dragonstone from the wounds he had received during the flight.

-When Rhaenyra took King's Landing in 130AL, she named Aegon her cupbearer after he joined her from Dragonstone.
+When Aegon's mother Rhaenyra took King's Landing in 130AC, she named him her cupbearer after he joined her from Dragonstone.
 Aegon hardly spoke a word during this time.
-After the storming of the Dragonpit he and his mother were forced to flee the capital.
+After the storming of the Dragonpit, he and his mother were forced to flee the capital.
 Rhaenyra, nearly mad with grief from losing her dragon Syrax and all her children except Aegon, refused to be parted from him at any time, and he became a "small pale shadow" to his mother.

 When they returned to Dragonstone, they arrived at the castle to see the charred corpses of the castellan and some others who had been loyal to Rhaenyra hanging from the gates.
 Aegon was the first to realize what it meant and cried "Mother, flee!" but it was too late.
 They were brought into the coutyard where Aegon II was waiting.
 Young Aegon watched in horror as his uncle's dragon, Sunfyre, devoured his mother.
-Aegon was forever scarred, and this event cemented his later fierce hatred and terror for the creatures.
+Aegon was forever mentally scarred, and this event cemented his later fierce hatred for and terror of dragons.
 After Rhaenyra's execution Ser Alfred Broome advised King Aegon II to kill the young Aegon, but the king decided to keep his nephew captive in the dungeon of Dragonstone.
-The death of his mother did not end the war; presumably her followers carried on under the banner of young Aegon and when Aegon II died not long after, Aegon inherited the throne as Aegon III in 131AL.
+The death of his mother did not end the war; presumably her followers carried on under the banner of young Aegon.
+When Aegon II died half a year later, Aegon inherited the throne as Aegon III in 131AC.

 As king, Aegon III ruled long and well in the Seven Kingdoms, though he is often blamed for the death of the last dragon, having had a great distaste for the creatures since he witnessed his mother being devoured by his uncle's beast.
 Although the maesters may have played a part in the death of the last dragons, Aegon III became known as "Aegon the Dragonbane", despite his later efforts to obtain dragon eggs.
 At some point he had nine mages cross the sea to attempt to hatch his remaining cache of eggs.